To lift up Christ that the world might believe!

 In October of 1995, Shepherd and Hillcrest officially merged with a combined membership of 1,600 people calling itself Shepherd of the Hills Church.
 Dr. Moody went on to retire and Pastor Dudley took his place as the senior pastor.
 As the years passed the congregation continued to grow.

 In 2000, the congregation had more than doubled, and in 2005, Shepherd built and opened the Family Life Center housing additional office space, a youth room and a full basketball court gymnasium.
-Within this time frame, Pastor Dudley began to share his ideas for offering new venues and multiple campuses.
+Within this time frame, Pastor Dudley began to share his ideas for offering new venues and multiple locations.

-By 2008, Shepherd had successfully produced four satellite campuses, a Spanish-speaking service and three self-sufficient churches all within the Los Angeles County.
+By 2008, Shepherd had successfully produced four satellite locations, a Spanish-speaking service and three self-sufficient churches all within the Los Angeles County.
 When attendance reached over 8,000 people in 2009, by the following year, Shepherd embarked upon the Miracle in the Making campaign to raise the funds for a new building.